Learn how to help babies and toddlers sleep better and adjust to the end of Daylight Saving Time.

 When Does Daylight Savings Time End?

 Daylight Saving Time ends on the first Sunday in November at 2 a.m.
-This year it’s on November 5th.
+In 2020 we change the clocks on November 1st.
+In 2021 we change the clocks on November 7th.

 Why is this important to know?
 Little kids’ internal clocks, without some help, can take a few days, up to a week, to get used to the time change.
 Not only is it tiring for them, it can be exhausting for you.